Van der Waals Equation Calculator

-In the second part of the van der Waals equation calculator, you can find what is the relation between volume, pressure, and temperature in real gas with the below relation:
+In the second part of the van der Waals equation calculator, you can find what is the relation between volume, pressure, and temperature in real gas with the following relation:

-bare van der Waals parameters (see previous section).
+- and - Van der Waals parameters (see the previous section).

-b value corresponds to the volume of one mole of the molecules (it is a correction for finite molecular size).
-Therefore, to avoid a situation where the volume of the molecules is greater than that of the whole gas, we must impose a condition
+The constant value corresponds to the volume of one mole of the molecules (it is a correction for finite molecular size).
+Therefore, to avoid a situation where the volume of the molecules is greater than that of the whole gas, we must impose a condition .

 The van der Waals equation is generally a very good approximation of the real gas state equation, especially for high pressures and under temperature and pressure conditions close to the gas condensation parameters.